liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 	.register(registrationId);
 ```

-Both `onSuccess` and `onFailure` callbacks are optional, but you should probably implement both of them in order to persist the registrationId or tell an error ocurred to the user.
+The `onSuccess` and `onFailure` callbacks are optional, but it's good practice to implement both.
+Doing so persists the device token or tells the user that an error ocurred.

-The [Push](src/main/java/com/liferay/mobile/push/Push.java) class is just a wrapper to the Mobile SDK generated services, internally it calls the `PushNotificationsDeviceService` portal remote service, it's just an utility class to make things easier, you can still use `PushNotificationsDeviceService` directly.
+You should note that the [Push](src/main/java/com/liferay/mobile/push/Push.java) class is a wrapper for the Mobile SDK generated services.
+Internally, it calls the portal's remote service `PushNotificationsDeviceService`.
+While you can still use `PushNotificationsDeviceService` directly, using the wrapper class is easier.

-Once your device is registered, you have to implement a `BroadcastReceiver` instance in order to listen to push notifications, look at [Android's documentation](http://developer.android.com/google/gcm/client.html#sample-receive) to learn how to receive push notifications in your app.
+Once your device is registered, your app must be able to listen for notifications.
+To do this, you must implement a `BroadcastReceiver` instance in your app.
+[Android's developer documentation](http://developer.android.com/google/gcm/client.html#sample-receive) shows you how to do this.

-#### Sending push notifications
+### Sending Push Notifications

-There are many ways to send push notifications from the portal, see the [Liferay Push documentation](../README.md) for more details.

-Alternatively, you can also send push notifications from your Android app.
-Make sure the user has proper portal permissions to send push notifications.
+There are many ways to send push notifications from Liferay Portal.
+See the [Liferay Push documentation](../README.md) for more details.
+Alternatively, you can send push notifications from your Android app.
+Just make sure the user has the proper permissions in the portal to send push notifications.

 ```java
 JSONObject notification = new JSONObject();